What Makes the Federal Employees Retirement System So Good?

 The Federal Employees Retirement System (FERS) is one of many different retirement plans out there.
 But this one is decidedly different from the rest of the pack.
 And there are two major reasons…

 For starters, not everybody can sign up for the Federal Employees Retirement System.
-It – as the name implies – is for federal employees.
+It – as the name implies – is reserved for federal employees.
 More specifically, it’s for civil servants.
-They are the non-military civilian workforce that forms government departments and agencies.
+They are the non-military civilian workforce that makes up government departments and agencies.

 The other thing that makes this a unique retirement plan is how it’s set up.
 It operates as a sort of hybrid of different retirement plans.
 Once upon a time, defined benefit plans like pensions were the retirement plan of choice.
 But those have largely given way to defined contribution plans like the ubiquitous 401(k).